-To be eligible for admission to the Graduate College, the following requirements must be met:
+To be eligible for admission to the Graduate Studies, the following requirements must be met:

 - 1. An applicant must hold a bachelor's degree from an accredited college or university. - 2.
 An application for admission must be filed with the Office of Graduate Studies. - 3.
 An official transcript of all college work (undergraduate and graduate) must be obtained from the registrar of each college previously attended. - 4.
 A minimum undergraduate cumulative grade point average of 2.50 on a 4.00 grading scale is required for regular graduate degree status. - 5.
-Three letters of recommendation from persons in the field of the applicant's academic major or area of concentration must be supplied. - 6.
-Official scores on the Graduate Record Examination (GRE), Miller Analogies Test or the Graduate Management Admission Test (GMAT) for the College of Business are required. - 7.
-The department chair and the dean of the graduate program applied for must recommend admission to the Dean of the Graduate College who must formally accept the student. - 8.
+Three letters of recommendation from persons who are qualified to certify as to your abilities and character. - 6.
+The department chair and the director/coordinator of the graduate program applied for must recommend admission to the Graduate Studies Program, who must formally accept the student. - 7.
 Immunization record must be submitted.

 Admission to a degree program is made in the fall or spring semester.
-The deadlines for fall and spring applications are March 15 and September 15, respectively.
-Applicants for conditional status must meet appropriate admission criteria before registering for classes.
-This policy applies to both regular semesters and to summer school.
+The deadline for fall applications is March 15.
+The deadline for spring applications is September 15.